Cathy Tyson

-Catherine Tyson (born 12 June 1965) is an English actress.
+Catherine Tyson (born 12 June 1965) is a British actress.
 She won the Los Angeles Film Critics Association Award for Best Supporting Actress for her performance in the film Mona Lisa (1986), which also earned her Best Supporting Actress nominations at the Golden Globes and BAFTA Awards.
 She has starred in The Serpent and the Rainbow (1988), Priest (1994), and Band of Gold (1995–1997).
 She won the British Academy Television Award for Best Supporting Actress in 2022 for her performance in the film Help.

 Early life and education

 Tyson was born in Kingston-upon-Thames on 12 June 1965, the daughter of an English social worker mother and a Trinidadian barrister father.
 She grew up in Liverpool, having moved there with her parents when she was two years old.
-She was a pupil at St Winifred's School.
+She was a pupil at St Winifred's School in Toxteth, Liverpool.
 She attended Liverpool's Everyman Youth Theatre in her teens, and dropped out of college at 17 to pursue an acting career there.